MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/developer-entity-reference.md

 author: Mamaylya
-description: Learn about Microsoft Dynamics 365 Guides tables (entities) that you can use to extend Dynamics 365 if you're a developer. ms.author: mamaylya ms.date: 12/10/2020 ms.service: crm-online ms.topic: article
+description: Learn about Microsoft Dynamics 365 Guides tables (entities) that you can use to extend Dynamics 365 if you're a developer. ms.author: mamaylya ms.date: 02/02/2020 ms.service: crm-online ms.topic: article
-title: Dataverse table reference for Dynamics 365 Guides (for developers) ms.reviewer: v-brycho
+title: Dataverse table (entity) reference for Dynamics 365 Guides (for developers) ms.reviewer: v-brycho
 ---